constellation-daq/Constellation/docs/protocols/cmdp.md

 ### Metrics Data Topic

-A message SHALL start with topic prefix `STAT` if it distributes metrics data messages from the sending host for the purpose of monitoring.
+The message topic frame SHALL start with topic prefix `STAT` if it distributes metrics data messages from the sending host for the purpose of monitoring.
 The `STAT` topic prefix MUST be followed by a trailing slash `/`, which SHALL be followed by a metrics name which SHOULD be unique per sending CMDP host.
 It is RECOMMENDED to use the same unique metrics name across different hosts for the same metrics data quantity.